 Plantar fasciitis could be bilateral in almost one-third of cases.
 It is usually seen in people aged 40-60 years.
 Early incidence is noted in people with spondyloarthropathies.

-Infection of the ankle joint can be caused by many organisms and is common in children than adults.
+The infection of the ankle joint can be caused by many organisms and is common in children than adults.

 Posterior Tibial Tendon Dysfunction